AI Agent Hallucination Prevention: Cut Errors 68% with These 5 Techniques

 Cost: 2-3× per-query cost (two or three model calls).
 At scale, this is ~$0.06–0.12 per validation for high-stakes queries.
 Reserve for requests where an error would be costly.
 [1]

-The reasoning paradox: DeepSeek-R1 hallucinates 14.3% vs V3’s 3.9% — 4× higher.
-GPT-5.5 achieves highest AA-Omniscience accuracy (57%) but an 86% hallucination rate.
+The reasoning paradox: DeepSeek-R1 hallucinates 14.3% vs V3’s 3.9% — roughly 4× higher, per Vectara’s HHEM benchmark [8].
+GPT-5.5 achieves highest AA-Omniscience accuracy (57%) but an 86% hallucination rate on the same benchmark [9].
 Reasoning models are more likely to confidently fabricate than simpler ones.
 Cross-validation is especially important with reasoning models.

 Which Technique Should You Use? — Decision Framework